pblackcookie/JAVA-CW-2023/README.md

 2. About file read / write

-Add the class name *FileProcessing* to process various kind of operation relevant to the file and folder.
+Add the class name *FileProcess* to process various kind of operation relevant to the file and folder.

 Finishing printing the content in the terminal when the tables are not empty.